LRCarroll/LRCarroll/curricilum.md

 Thesis: *Covalently-Bound Organic Modification of Transparent Metal Oxides: Effects on the Chemical and Electronic Surface Properties*

-### Visiting Researcher
+### Visiting Researcher (November 2018 - December 2018)
-<a href="https://www.canterbury.ac.nz/science/schools-and-departments/phys-chem/">School of Physical and Chemical Sciences</a>, University of Canterbury
+A visiting researcher at the University of Auckland for 6 weeks to learn the fundimental

 ### Summer Research Internship